 We also ran the Snapdragon 765G through our Speed Test G suite, to simulate some real app swapping use cases.
 The results for Qualcomm’s mid-range chips look quite impressive.

 Here the Snapdragon 765G is neck and neck with the older flagship-tier Snapdragon 845, and actually slightly bests it in both CPU and mixed-workload tasks.
 The Cortex-A76 CPU provides impressive results in the mid-tier yet again.
 However, the GPU score is still a fraction slower than the 845, as we expected from the other benchmark results.
-Devices like the Google Pixel 5 and OnePlus Nord won’t be a high-end gamer’s phone, but it has the chops to handle modern titles at decent frame rates.
+Devices like the Google Pixel 5 and OnePlus Nord won’t ever be great for high-end gamers, but it has the chops to handle modern titles at decent frame rates.
 The chipset’s overall score isn’t miles behind the current-gen Samsung Exynos 990 and last-gen Snapdragon 855 either, suggesting that the Snapdragon 765G punches above its weight in real work scenarios.

 There’s more to a chip than benchmarks